pranavg000/Electro-Editor/README.md

 Electro-Editor
 ======

-A custom text-editor made with electron-js that uses in-Memory Piece Table, supports Undo & Redo, Copy & Paste, with file backup functionality
+A custom text-editor made with electron-js that uses in-memory Piece Table, supports Undo & Redo, Copy & Paste, and has file backup functionality

 To run
 ============